Murder of S Taher Ahmed: Final verdict

 The initial judgement was challenged at the Bangladesh High Court.
 On 21 April 2013 (or 13 May, according to other sources), the High Court upheld the lower court verdict but reduced the sentences of Salam and Nazmul to life imprisonment.
 Family members filed an appeal with the higher court seeking punishment for Mahbubul Alam Saleh.
 On 2 February 2021, students and teachers at the university demanded quick finalisation of the trial.

 Mohiuddin and Alam, on death row, appealed the high court decision to the Supreme Court of Bangladesh.
 By then, Shagufta had become a lawyer in the Supreme Court, and claimed that as the case was processed, she and her brother received several threats from Jamaat workers.
 The Appellate Division of the Supreme Court reviewed the petitions from which Chief justice Hasan Foez Siddique issued an order that rejected the plea on 5 April (or 5 September) 2022.
 The verdict published on 14 September concludes:In view of the evidence as discussed earlier we have no hesitation to hold that Dr Mohiuddin, a highly educated man and associate professor of Rajshahi University, only for the purpose of getting promoted to professor annihilated Dr Taher from this world presuming that if Professor Taher lived, the chance of his getting promotion would be zero.A plea for pardon was submitted on 5 June 2023 to President Mohammed Shahabuddin who turn it down and informed the Rajshahi Central Jail on 26 June to proceed with the execution, which was to be by hanging.
 The Supreme Court issued an order on 25 July for execution.

 Execution

 On 27 July 2023, Mohiuddin and Alam were executed at Rajshahi Central Jail.
-The exception was carried out at 10.01pm and overseen by Rajshahi Deputy Commissioner Shamim Ahmed, Superintendent of Police ABM Masud, DIG Prison Kamal Hossain, Civil Surgeon Abu Said Md Farooq, and Deputy Commissioner of Police Abdul Raqib.
+The execution was carried out at 10.01pm and overseen by Rajshahi Deputy Commissioner Shamim Ahmed, Superintendent of Police ABM Masud, DIG Prison Kamal Hossain, Civil Surgeon Abu Said Md Farooq, and Deputy Commissioner of Police Abdul Raqib.
 The bodies were sent to their respective hometowns, Mohiuddin's to Jandi in Faridpur district, while Alam's to Khojapur in Rajshahi city, for burial.
 The family of Mohiuddin evaded the funeral on 29 July, and was taken care of by his brother Arju Miah.